 Balfour Primary Inspection - June 2021

-As you will be aware, we had an Ofsted section 8 monitoring visit on 15th June.
+An Ofsted section 8 monitoring visit on 15th June 2021.
 A section 8 inspection does not change the grading of a school but evaluates whether leaders are taking effective action to address the areas of improvement from the previous section 5 inspection, which for Balfour was in February 2020.

-The lead inspector commented that they are aware that leaders and all staff are working in highly unusual and challenging times and despite this, they can see very clear evidence of the work the leaders have undertaken to address the area for improvement and the progress that is subsequently being made.
+The lead inspector commented that they can see very clear evidence of the work the leaders have undertaken to address the area for improvement and the progress that is subsequently being made.

 There is a clear curriculum for each subject and the sequencing of these had been carefully considered.
 The curriculum provided a solid base to build pupil knowledge over time and careful consideration had been made as to how the impact of the curriculum is monitored.
 Due to the lockdowns and the length of time that pupils have spent in school during this time, it is not yet possible to evaluate how well the intended curriculum for each subject is implemented in the classroom.